News Politics

 SERAP Demands Accountability for N14 Trillion Fuel Subsidy Savings from Wike,.Governors

-The Socio-Economic Rights and Accountability Project (SERAP) has warned Nigeria’s 36 state governors and the Minister of the Federal Capital Territory, Nyesom Wike, demanding immediate disclosure of how they’ve spent the estimated N14 trillion in fuel subsidy savings.
+The Socio-Economic Rights and Accountability Project (SERAP) has issued a strong warning to Nigeria’s 36 state governors and the Minister of the Federal Capital Territory (FCT), Nyesom Wike, demanding full disclosure of how an estimated N14 trillion in fuel subsidy savings has been spent.

-SERAP stressed that the savings “ought to be spent solely for the benefit of the poor and vulnerable Nigerians” and that the lack of transparency poses a “significant risk of mismanagement or diversion of funds.”
+“The fuel subsidy savings ought to be spent solely for the benefit of poor and vulnerable Nigerians.
+The lack of transparency and accountability poses a significant risk of mismanagement or diversion,” SERAP stated.

 admin